Severe Weather Statement issued for Juneau by NWS - NewsBreak

 Severe Weather Statement issued for Juneau by NWS

-Effective: 2021-09-20 19:58:00 CDT Expires: 2021-09-20 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Juneau A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR SOUTHERN JUNEAU COUNTY At 807 PM CDT, severe thunderstorms were located along a line extending from near Mauston to 9 miles south of Dellwood to 7 miles west of Wisconsin Dells, moving northeast at 55 mph.
+Effective: 2021-09-20 19:52:00 CDT Expires: 2021-09-20 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Juneau A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR SOUTHERN JUNEAU...NORTHEASTERN VERNON...NORTHEASTERN RICHLAND AND SOUTHEASTERN MONROE COUNTIES At 751 PM CDT, severe thunderstorms were located along a line extending from Elroy to near Wonewoc to 6 miles west of Reedsburg, moving northeast at 55 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Mauston, New Lisbon, Lemonweir, Lindina, Lyndon Station, Arrowhead Resort Campground, Highway 58 And County G, Dells Timberland Campground, Yukon Trails Campground, Bass Hollow Rec Area and Bass Lake Campground.
-This includes Interstate 90/94 between mile markers 62 and 80.
+These severe storms will be near Mauston and New Lisbon around 805 PM CDT.
+Other locations impacted by these severe thunderstorms include Arrowhead Resort Campground, Dells Timberland Campground, Lindina, Union Center, Bunker Hill, Cazenovia and Johnson Hill.
+This includes Interstate 90/94 between mile markers 59 and 80.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0